 Types of Travel Reward Credit Cards

-To narrow down the list, I divide travel cards into three categories:
+To narrow down the list, I divided travel cards into three categories:

 1 All-purpose travel cards: These cards aren’t part of an airline or hotel brand.
 Instead, they offer miles or points that can be used with any travel.
 As you’ll see below, the top cards in this category offer at least 2% in rewards.
 The “catch,” if you will, is that these rewards must be used for travel to maximize their value.